smartgeeky/my-podcasts-homeassistant/my-podcasts/README.md

 ### 🎵 Playback Features
 - **Built-in Browser Player**: Play episodes directly in the web interface
-- **Home Assistant Integration**: Play on any connected media player with smart position resumption
+- **Home Assistant Integration**: Play on any connected media player
-- **Playback Position Tracking**: Resume episodes from where you left off across all devices
+- **Playback Position Tracking**: Resume episodes from where you left off
-- **Smart Seek Technology**: Episodes automatically start at saved position without brief playback from beginning
-- **Real-time Session Monitoring**: Active tracking of playback sessions on Home Assistant devices
 - **Listen Status**: Mark episodes as listened with visual indicators

 ### 🎨 User Interface